Youngstown State University is on a 160-acre campus in the urban setting of Youngstown, Ohio, not far from Cleveland and Pittsburgh.

-Youngstown State University also has fraternities and sororities.
+Interested in Greek life?
+Youngstown State University has fraternities and sororities.

-Youngstown State University has a thriving National Society of Collegiate Scholars.
-In fact, more students participate in National Society of Collegiate Scholars than any other on-campus activity.
+Youngstown State University has several thriving National Society of Collegiate Scholars.
+In fact, more students participate in the National Society of Collegiate Scholars than any other on-campus activity.

 Other popular student organizations at Youngstown State University include Greek Campus Life, Biology Club, Frost Penguins E-Sports and Society for Human Rights.

-The Youngstown State University community comes together each year for Penguin Nights, Federal Frenzy and Welcome Week Events.
+Youngstown State University students' favorite campus events are Penguin Nights, Federal Frenzy and Welcome Week Events.

-Youngstown State University offers housing.
-Students are not required to live on campus First year students are given no special consideration for on-campus housing.
+Youngstown State University offers on-campus housing.
+Students are not required to live on campus.
+First year students are given no special consideration for on-campus housing.